Open Insights: Reviewing EIA's Weekly Petroleum Status Report

-Overall total commercial crude and petroleum product stocks continue their counter-seasonal fall, as inventories fell by 4.6M barrels.
+Overall total commercial crude and petroleum product stocks continue their counter-seasonal fall, as inventories combined fell by 7.3M barrels.
+We say counter-seasonal because in looking at the 5 year rolling average (i.e., '13-'17) crude and petroleum product stocks grew by 100K barrels during this week.
+If we looked further back (i.e., '10-'14), stocks drew by 1.3M barrel, which means this week's decline was almost 5.5x greater.

-From a “Big 3” component standpoint, crude and distillates drew, while gasoline showed a notable rise.
+From a "Big 3" component standpoint, the draw above was led entirely by crude.
+Gasoline inventories grew slightly and distillates increased as well.

-Crude draws reaccelerated this week after last week's small decline of 1.5M barrels, registering a 6.5M barrel draw.
-Inventories (excluding SPR draws) year to date have finally crossed over into the negative territory.
-Including prior SPR releases, year-to-date draws are close to 20M barrels.
+Crude draws accelerated even from last week's hefty draw, and registered a 8.95M barrel decline.
+Total inventories draws (excluding SPR) year-to-date have dipped even further into negative territory having crossed the zero point last week.
+Including prior SPR releases, as of Wednesday's report, we've eliminated the entire 24M barrels of crude that built up in 2016.

-Gasoline inventories increased by 3.4M barrels, halting a 7 week string of declines stretching back to June 9th.
+Gasoline inventories increased by a negligible 22K barrels, as imports were calmer this week following the elevated 1.1M barrel per day import from last week.

 As always, we welcome your comments.
 If you would like to read more of our articles, please be sure to hit the "Follow" button above.